mux032/quick-browser/README.md

-# Bubble Browser
+# Quick Browser

-A floating bubble browser for Android that allows you to browse the web in a draggable, expandable bubble overlay.
+A floating quick browser for Android that allows you to browse the web in a draggable, expandable bubble overlay.

 ## Features

 - Floating bubble interface that can be dragged around the screen
-- Expandable web browser with full functionality
 - Resizable bubble window
 - Web content summarization
 - Read mode for better text readability